abilandz/PH8124/Lecture_7/Lecture_7.md

 Today is: $(date)
 ```

-In the second example nothing happened, because the command substitution operator was escaped.
+In the second example the command **date** was not executed, because the command substitution operator was escaped.

 We have already seen that in **Bash**, the command input is terminated either with semicolon ```;``` or with the new line.
 Frequently, the command input needs to span over a few lines in the terminal, and in order to handle such a case, we need to escape the end of the line, i.e. we need to kill the special meaning of a new line.
 To achieve that, it suffices to place backslash ```\``` at the very end of the line: